scandihealth/lpr3-docs/src/aspects.md

  * deletion of data

 ## Mapping to the logical model
-The following diagram illustrates the logical model of LPR3:
+The following diagram illustrates the logical data model of LPR3:
 ![](/img/LPR3.png)
 This model is mapped to CDA and divided into the following sections: